 Head to our Top End city in an hour or so, maybe stopping to see some crocs on the way.

-Darwin is sometimes remembered more for its tough times, including the World War II bombings that are presented in spectacular and moving interactive displays at the Darwin Military Museum and Cyclone Tracy at the Museum and Art Gallery of the Northern Territory.
-There are plenty of beautiful cultural experiences to enjoy in and around the city, such as Aboriginal cultural tours with Pudakul, which shares tens of thousands of years of history, including lessons on bush tucker and medicine, spear and basket making, ochre art, clap stick and didgeridoo music and dreamtime stories.
+Darwin is sometimes remembered more for its tough times, including the World War II bombings, which are presented in spectacular and moving interactive displays at the Darwin Military Museum, and Cyclone Tracy, detailed at the Museum and Art Gallery of the Northern Territory.
+There are plenty of beautiful cultural experiences to enjoy in and around the city, like an Aboriginal cultural tours with Pudakul, which shares tens of thousands of years of history, including lessons on bush tucker and medicine, spear and basket making, ochre art, clap stick and didgeridoo music and dreamtime stories.
 The Territory Wildlife Park includes native animal and bird adventures through tree top aviaries and around natural lagoons.
 On Thursday and Sunday evenings eat and shop at Mindil Beach Sunset Market, with a heady mix of international cuisine, buskers, artists and fashion designers.
 Drink in the dreamy sunset at Casuarina Coastal Reserve, Dudley Point, Fannie Bay Mindil Beach or Stokes Hill Wharf.

 Enjoy brunch and a coffee to kick-start your day at Laneway Specialty Coffee located on Vickers Street.
 Or lunch at the popular Vietnamese restaurant Ruby Pho and head for dinner on the wharf at the Oyster Bar, conveniently located in the Darwin City Waterfront Precinct.
 They serve up fresh oysters all year round and sharing platters to enjoy.